george-hawkins/arf-drone/transmitter-getting-started.md

 Note: if you recorded your current OpenTX firmware version as described above then you may also want to record the bootloader version to see how it is affected by the upgrade process - just record the top title of the bootloader screen, it should be something like "X7 Bootloader 2.2.0".

-While USB is connected it's not acutally possible to power off the transmitter, so eject the Taranis USB drive (if _massstorage_ is enabled), disconnect and turn off the transmitter.
+While USB is connected it's not acutally possible to power off the transmitter, so eject the Taranis USB drive, disconnect the transmitter and then turn it off.

 Upgrade
 -------